Engage with a bipartisan group of former White House officials, journalists, presidential scholars, and other experts

 Albright was the 64th U.S. secretary of state under President Bill Clinton.
 She received the Presidential Medal of Freedom, the nation’s highest civilian honor, from President Obama in 2012.

 Appelbaum is senior editor for politics at The Atlantic.
 He holds an A.B. from Columbia University and a PhD in history from Brandeis University.

-Under President Bill Clinton, Baer served as assistant to the president and White House director of strategic planning and communications and, before that, as chief speechwriter and director of speechwriting and research.
+Baer served as assistant to the president and White House director of strategic planning and communications under President Bill Clinton.

 Barnes was assistant to President Barack Obama and director of the White House Domestic Policy Council.
-She is now a senior fellow at the Miller Center.
+She is now director of UVA's groundbreaking Democracy Initiative.

 Card was chief of staff under President George W. Bush.
 Prior to that, he managed and ran the Republican National Convention in Philadelphia.